 Of all gods revered in ancient Greece, none held as much influence as the great mother goddess herself, Gaia.
-Known most famously as Mother Earth, Gaia is the origin of all life on Earth and was the first god to have existed in Greek cosmology.
+Known most famously as Mother Earth, Gaia goddess is the origin of all life on Earth and was the first god to have existed in Greek cosmology.

 It is undeniable that Gaia is a vital god in the pantheon (she is literally Earth, after all) and she is one of the most depicted of the primordial deities.
 Shown in art as a woman emerging from the Earth or as a woman lounging in the company of her great-granddaughters, the four seasons (Horae), great Gaia has rooted her way into the hearts of man and gods alike.

-Who is the Goddess Gaia?
+Who is the Gaia Goddess?

 Thanks to her being the very first of Greek deities and having had some hand in the creation of all other life, she is identified as a mother goddess in ancient Greek religion.

 The title of “mother goddess” is granted to important deities that are the embodiment of the Earth’s bounty, are the source of creation, or are goddesses of fertility and motherhood.
 A majority of ancient religions have a figure that can be identified as a mother goddess, such as Anatolia’s Cybele, ancient Ireland’s Danu, Hinduism’s seven Matrikas, the Incan Pachamama, ancient Egypt’s Nut, and the Yoruba’s Yemoja.
 In fact, the ancient Greeks had three other mother goddesses besides Gaia, including Leto, Hera, and Rhea.

 More often than not, a mother goddess is identified with a full-figured woman, as seen in the Woman of Willendorf statue, or the Seated Woman of Çatalhöyük figurine.
 A mother goddess can similarly be depicted as a pregnant woman, or as a woman partially emerging from the Earth.